HaydnRogan/Fix-Rigid-Abrade/README.md

 - mv lmp_mpi project_directory/lmp_mpi

 To run the input script:

-- in.test and sphere.mol in a project directory
+- Place in.test and sphere.mol in project_directory
-- open directory in terminal
+- Open project_directory in terminal
 - mpirun --oversubscribe -np N lmp_mpi -in in.test